API Endpoint Access URL

 key |

-String | Your PixLab API Key ↗.
-You can also embed your key in the WWW-Authenticate: HTTP header and omit this parameter if you want to. |
+String | Your PixLab API key ↗.
+You may send the key in the WWW-Authenticate HTTP header instead of this parameter. |

 Optional